-The Financial Accounting Standards Board (FASB) issued changes to Accounting Standards Update (ASU) No. 2018-12, Financial Services – Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts, which affects all insurers that issue long-duration contracts (e.g., life insurance, long-term disability, etc.).
+In 2018, the Financial Accounting Standards Board (FASB) issued Accounting Standards Update (ASU) No. 2018-12, Financial Services – Insurance (Topic 944): Targeted Improvements to the Accounting for Long-Duration Contracts, also known as long-duration targeted improvements (LDTI), which impacts all insurers that issue long-duration contracts (life insurance, long term disability, etc.).

 The ASU requires significant additional disclosures for all insurance liabilities and DACs.
-The disclosures will include disaggregated rollforwards, qualitative and quantitative information about assumptions and estimates, and reconciliation to the carry amount of certain income statement activity.
+The disclosures will include disaggregated roll forwards, qualitative and quantitative information about assumptions and estimates and reconciliation to the carry amount of certain income statement activity.

-If your insurance organization writes long-duration insurance contracts, you should begin evaluation of the impact of the changes on your internal processes, any internal controls over those processes and financial statement disclosures during the 2019 and 2020 calendar years to ensure you are prepared for implementation.
+The transition effort will require significant finance, actuarial, project management and information technology (IT) resources that will need to be sourced from internal reallocations, new hires and external assistance.
+If your insurance organization writes long-duration insurance contracts, you should begin evaluation of the impact of the changes on your internal processes, any internal controls over those processes and financial statement disclosures now to ensure you are prepared for implementation.